Your profile doesn't get many clicks? Use our tips to write a dating site profile that will make other singles click with you

 4. Avoid generic statements

 It’s ok to say that you love to travel, but back the claim up.
 Where have you been?
 What is on your hit list to travel to next?
 What kind of holiday do you like?
-Are you the type that should ALWAYS take out the best travel insurance out as you have a need for speed, action and adventure?
+Are you the type that should ALWAYS take out the best travel insurance as you need speed, action and adventure?
 Or are beaches and resorts more your style?

 5. Include things you’d like to do that would include a partner